Gamze1314/Phase-2-Project/README.md

 # TwitterClone App

-This is a Twitter clone web application built using React.js.
+This is a simplified Twitter clone web application built using React.js.
 It allows users to post tweets, view tweets from others, search tweets, and interact with them by liking.

 #FEATURES